Nelson bush fires: Wakefield residents can return to homes

 Non-residents cannot go into the town until 7am tomorrow.

-In a separate press conference, Primie Minister Jacinda Ardern called the return of residents to their homes was a "significant milestone in the response to the fire".
+In a separate press conference, Prime Minister Jacinda Ardern called the return of residents to their homes was a "significant milestone in the response to the fire".

 Civil Defence Minister Kris Faafoi, who accompanied Ardern at her post-Cabinet press conference, said an additional $50,000 will be provided to the Mayoral Relief Fund to plug any gaps in funding.